šŸ›”ļø Be aware: Foundation will NEVER ask for your seed words, device PIN, or call you unexpectedly. If anyone does, it's a scam.

 Via QR Code

-Once Prime has read all of the information required, it will display the details for you to check and authorize by sliding the teal slider from left to right.
+Once Passport Prime has read all of the information required, it will display the details for you to check and authorize by sliding the teal slider from left to right.

 Via File

-Tapping the file icon in the bottom left corner of the home screen and Bitcoin wallet app will open Prime’s file picker.
+Tapping the file icon in the bottom left corner of the home screen and Bitcoin wallet app will open Passport Prime's file picker.
 Once open, you can choose to load a file from the onboard storage, or an external storage media, such as a USB thumb drive or microSD card, that can be inserted into the USB-C port at the bottom of the device.

 Once located, simply tap on the .psbt transaction file to open it.
-Prime will then display the transaction details for you to check and authorize by sliding the teal slider from left to right.
+Passport Prime will then display the transaction details for you to check and authorize by sliding the teal slider from left to right.

 After signing, the signed transaction file (PSBT) will be saved to the same storage location as the original unsigned PSBT file.
-Remove the storage media and share the signed PSBT file with any compatible wallet software for the signed transaction be broadcast to the Bitcoin network.
+Remove the storage media and share the signed PSBT file with any compatible wallet software for the signed transaction to be broadcast to the Bitcoin network.

 Three Dot Menu